getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/discover-queries/query-builder.md

 On the Discover Homepage, each saved query card has an ellipsis that will open a context menu.
 Delete the query from here.
 You can also delete the query within Query Results view by clicking the trash can in the upper right.

 query-builder.md
-For more details on how to view saved queries, see [documentation on Discover](/performance-monitoring/discover-queries/)
+For more details on how to view saved queries, see the [full documentation on Discover](/performance-monitoring/discover-queries/)